brentley/ecsworkshop/content/advanced_scheduling/code_review.md

 +--------------------+------------------------------------+-------------------+-----------------------------------------------------+
 ```

+If you see the above output, you're ready to move on to the next step.

 #### 3.3 Deploying the Cluster Resources:

-Now, let’s create the ECS Cluster infrastructure, using the following command.
-In this stack deployment, we are importing the VPC, Security Group, and Subnets from the VPC base platform stack.
+Next we will create the ECS Cluster infrastructure, which we'll dive into in more detail below.
+In this stack deployment, we are importing the VPC, Security Group, and Subnets from the VPC base platform stack that we deployed above.

 ```bash
 aws cloudformation create-stack \